connixu/ny_artsy_date/README.md

 ## Contact Info

-If you have any questions or feedback about this package, or if you wish to report a concern, please contact me at yx2625@columbia.edu.
+If you have any questions, concerns, or feedback about this package, please contact me at yx2625@columbia.edu.